ernestoyaquello/DragDropSwipeRecyclerview/README.md

     override fun onItemSwiped(position: Int, direction: OnItemSwipeListener.SwipeDirection, item: String): Boolean {
         // Handle action of item swiped
         // Return false to indicate that the item should be removed from the adapter's data set
-        // (If you return true, the item will not be removed from the adapter's data set and it will be your responsibility to update it) return false
+        // (If you return true, the item will not be removed from the adapter's data set and it will be your responsibility to update the data set) return false
     }
 }